-Like other facets of the workplace, FM software (facilities management software) has evolved drastically over the last few years.
+The history of facility management and its evolution has been drastic of the last few years.
 With the way people work and communicate changing over time, in addition to the introduction of new workplace technology, facilities management software adapted to match the needs of workplace professionals.

 These days, FM software helps facilities teams work smarter by giving them the tools to have a pulse on the properties they manage from top to bottom.
 From improving space management and allocation to tracking company assets like hardware, furniture, and equipment, facilities management software has become an essential tool for the industry.

 If you’ve ever wondered how FM software became the sophisticated technology it is today, you’ve come to the right place.

 This article explores the history of facility management and the evolution of FM software, the benefits and potential drawbacks of each stage, and how this technology is only getting better for organizations.

 Computer-aided FM software may sound like an all-encompassing tool; its primary capabilities lie with administrative tasks like people and asset management.
 CAFM software, for the most part, keeps track of administrative data.

 CAFM offers several benefits such as: